Holidays offer a unique opportunity to strengthen the bond with your children:

-For many being a single parent means having to work twice as hard all week every week – splitting time between work, other commitments and family life.
-Striking the right balance and pleasing everyone can be incredibly difficult and often leaves solo parents exhausted and frustrated.
+For many, being a single parent means having to work twice as hard all week every week – splitting time between work, other commitments and family life.
+Striking the right balance and pleasing everyone can be incredibly difficult and often leaves single parents exhausted and frustrated.
 Work is what keeps the roof over your heads, but it’s also the reason you have little time for anything else, let alone quality time with the kids.
-This is why holidays are such a great opportunity to work on the relationship health within the family.
+This is why single parent holidays are such a great opportunity to work on the relationship health within the family.
 Going abroad offers an enriched environment and new experiences that will strengthen the bond with your kids.
 Nothing can beat spending quality time together – so what better way than to go away on holiday together?

 The importance of meaningful conversations

 Holidays give you the opportunity to truly focus on your children without distractions.
 A quarter of children say that they only have meaningful conversations with their parents once a week, yet communication is key to bonding with your kids.
 To have meaningful conversations you must be able to listen as well as talk.
 Try to always appear available and willing to lend an ear, and your children will start talking to you about everyday problems and eventually more serious issues.